SamuelRosenqvist/sinch_assignment/README.md

 - Problem 1: Pairs in an array with a given sum.
 - Problem 2: Parsing for Polish notation mathematical expressions.
-- Problem 3: RESTful API for the Polish notation parser.
+- Problem 3: RESTful API for the Polish notation parser implemented with Spring Boot.

 ***